kuhchung/kuhchung.github.io/pages/hunters-notes/Deviljho.md

 ## Preparations
 Bring drugged meat and tinged meat.
 Bring Large Barrel Bomb+s.

+His roar is high grade and very wide ranging.

 ## On the subject of spiked meats
 Deviljho rarely (never?) has two consecutive 90 degree turns in its combat moveset (think like the Raths or Qurupeco's turn turn.)
 But when he *does* do it, he is either heading for some spiked meat or zoning.
 Do not stagger him out of eating if you can help it!